AS Adema 149–0 SO l'Emyrne

-AS Adema 149–0 SO l'Emyrne was an association football match on 31 October 2002 between two teams in Toamasina, Madagascar.
-It holds the world record for the highest scoreline in any association football match, recognized by The Guinness Book of Records.
-SO l'Emyrne (SOE) intentionally lost the game against their arch rivals AS Adema in a pre-planned protest over refereeing decisions that had gone against them during a previous four-team playoff tournament.
-Prior to this match, the previous highest scoreline was 36–0, in which Arbroath beat Bon Accord in the Scottish Cup in 1885.
+AS Adema 149–0 SO l'Emyrne was an association football match that took place in Toamasina, Madagascar on 31 October 2002.
+It holds the world record for the highest scoreline in football history, as recognised by The Guinness Book of Records.
+Stade Olympique de l'Emyrne (SOE) intentionally lost to rivals AS Adema in a self-orchestrated protest over unfavourable refereeing decisions in a previous match that cost them the national championship.
+Prior to that day, the previous highest scoreline was 36–0 to Arbroath F.C. over Bon Accord F.C. in the Scottish Cup in 1885.